 The color of each line in the profile graph will be the same as the color of the line in the map display.
-If the current renderer is Single Symbol, then all lines will be of the same color.
+If the current renderer is Single Symbol, all lines will be the same color.
 You can change the renderer to Unique Value to potentially have different colors for different lines.

-You can select a line by clicking
+You can select a line by clicking any of the following:

-- On the line in the map display.
+- The line in the map display

-- On the line in the profile graph.
+- The line in the profile graph

 - X-Axis—Horizontal distance